-This sourdough babka recipe is made from sweet and soft brioche bread, filled with smooth dark chocolate.
+This sourdough babka recipe is made from sweet and soft brioche bread filled with smooth dark chocolate.
+It is such a treat.
+It’s soft, fluffy, tender, and filled with a decadent dark chocolate swirl.

-This sourdough chocolate babka is leavened with a sourdough starter and the process is spread over two days.
+The dough can be made with a mixer or by hand.
+It is leavened with a sourdough starter, and the process is spread over two days.

-The babka dough uses a sourdough brioche recipe.
+This sourdough babka uses a sourdough brioche bread recipe.
 Brioche bread is very enriched with eggs and butter.
-It makes a wonderfully tender and flavorful bread and makes a delicious dessert or a treat for breakfast.
+It makes wonderfully tender and flavorful bread and a delicious dessert or a breakfast treat.
+This brioche sourdough recipe is a brilliant base for babka and other yeasted bread, such as sourdough brioche cinnamon rolls.

-You could use bittersweet chocolate too, which has a complex flavor but the sugar in the filling may need to be increased slightly.
+- Chocolate – The chocolate filling uses semi-sweet chocolate, preferably with 50-60% cocoa solids.
+You could use bittersweet chocolate too, which has a complex flavor, but the sugar in the filling may need to be increased slightly.

-The starter
+Stiff starter

 Stiffer starters are slower to rise than those with higher hydration.
 They undertake steady growth, with less risk of peaking too early.

-The sourdough brioche dough needs extra time when it comes to rising, so the wild yeast can get to work.
-The addition of all the extra fat in the dough can slow things down so a stiff starter helps bring some strength to the rise.
+The sourdough brioche dough needs extra time to rise so that the wild yeast can get to work.
+Adding all the extra fat to the dough can slow things down, so a stiff starter helps bring some strength to the rise.
+The starter is fed (in weight) overnight.
+One part starter, two parts flour, and 1 part water.
+It makes a stiff dough ball.
+In the morning, it will have more than doubled.

 Equipment

 For the easiest results, use a stand mixer.
-The brioche dough is a very sticky dough.
-There is a large number of eggs and butter present and this extra fat and moisture mean gluten development in the dough is slow.
+The babka dough is a very sticky dough.
+Many eggs and butter are present, and this extra fat and moisture mean gluten development in the dough is slow.
+Use a stand mixer if you can, as the dough needs 10-15 minutes of mixing to create the gluten structure necessary for a strong and elastic dough.

-If you have no mixer, don't worry.
-It is entirely possible to mix by hand if you're prepared to use some elbow grease.
-Below in this post is a video that shows hand kneading.
+If you have no mixer, don’t worry.
+It is entirely possible to mix by hand if you’re prepared to use some elbow grease.

 Baker’s schedule

-- Feed the stiff starter
+- Feed the starter

 Day 1

-- In the morning mix the dough
+- In the morning, mix the dough

 - Refrigerate the dough overnight.